Aging: A Self Fulfilling Prophecy?

-My clients are seniors ranging from the late fifties to the early nineties, from healthy to disease encumbered, from active to the inactive.
+My clients are seniors ranging from the late fifties to the early nineties, from healthy to disease afflicted, from active to the inactive.
 Yet, they are not defined by their chronological ages, but by their self-concept.
-Some approach aging as simply another of life’s challenges– a Parkinson’s client exercises to develop her capacity, rather than accept her limitations; a client with no knee cartilage struggles into the proper position to exercise his upper body; an eighty-nine year old stroke victim works tirelessly to regain the use of his impacted side; a client with a severe shoulder separation accepts the hard work necessary to regain almost total range of motion; a ninety year old assiduously performs her balance exercises and, as a result, dances unimpeded to the big band sound of her youth.
+Some approach aging as simply another of life’s challenges-- a Parkinson’s client exercises to develop her capacity, rather than accept her limitations; a client with no knee cartilage struggles into the proper position to exercise his upper body; an eighty-nine year old stroke victim works tirelessly to regain the use of his impacted side; a client with a severe shoulder separation accepts the hard work necessary to regain almost total range of motion; a ninety year old assiduously performs her balance exercises and, as a result, dances unimpeded to the big band sound of her youth.

-There exists another group of seniors who have accepted age’s limitations.
+There exists another group of seniors who have accepted age limitations.
 They have their disabilities, from painful knees and shoulders to heart pacers and fused spines.
 They are not necessarily old in years, but have made themselves old in life.
 They are confined by fears.
-Afraid of falling, of losing their strength, of losing their balance; they protect themselves by shuffling rather than walking with a normal stride, by looking down rather than ahead, by groping for a wall rather than swinging their arms in a normal gait.
+They are afraid of falling, of losing their strength, of losing their balance; they protect themselves by shuffling rather than walking with a normal stride, by looking down rather than ahead, by groping for a wall rather than swinging their arms in a normal gait.
 They are defined by a fear of incapacity and therefore make themselves incapable.
 Yes, they are on medications which can cause dizziness; yes, their knees are painful; yes they have a variety of cardiac or pulmonary problems; yes, they suffer from diabetes; yes, they can stumble; yes, they can fall.
-But their fears go beyond their very real medical and physical issues to the realm of self paralysis.
+But their fears go beyond their very real medical and physical issues to the realm of self-paralysis.
 They are no longer limited by their limitations, but by their fears; they have become old beyond their chronological age and old beyond their physical limitations.

 Nothing can defeat fear like building the confidence to overcome that fear.
 This seems to state the obvious, but the obvious takes work.
 To regain the strength of their youth, or at least to reverse the frailty of age, muscles must be stressed and muscle memory reinvigorated.
 Exercise for seniors is such an easy way to overcome their fears.
 By physically strengthening their bodies, they reverse the slide into weakness: hand grips become stronger, arm muscles grow and chest, back and legs more readily accept the challenges of age and gravity.
 Strength imparts a wonderful transformation—there is a newfound confidence that your body can support your activities of daily living.
 Rising and sitting in a chair, walking, turning and maintaining balance all are accomplished with a greater confidence.
 Increased strength is a great enabler of increased health and a great inhibitor to fear and fragility.
 To paraphrase Franklin Roosevelt, we have nothing to fear, but a loss of confidence.
 Gain strength and gain confidence!